-From the starting days of my job, I have learned one thing hard way that before sending a report to someone we must convert a formula to value.
+From the starting days of my job, I have learned one thing hard way:

-When it comes to speed and ease, shortcut keys are the best.
-And, to replace a formula with a static value the easiest way is to use a shortcut key.
+When it comes to speed and ease, shortcut keys are the best and to turn formulas into values the easiest way is to use a shortcut key.

 All you need to do: